yotchun/research/_pages/about.md

+---
+title: "Welcome"
+layout: home
+---

-I am a Postdoctoral Researcher working on PFAS adsorption and water treatment.
+Hello!
+I am Y. Nakazawa, a Postdoctoral Researcher working on PFAS adsorption and water treatment.

-Research interests:

-- PFAS adsorption
-- Activated carbon
-- Water treatment
+Here you can find my research interests, publications, and CV.